-SITE H14: LAND AT STANMORE STATION, LONDON ROAD, STANMORE, HA7 4PD
+LAND AT STANMORE STATION, LONDON ROAD, STANMORE, HA7 4PD

-Existing Use: Transport for London car park (Stanmore Station)
+Existing Use: Transport for London car park

+(Stanmore Station)

-Other Uses Proposed: Retention of adequate car parking provision importance grade II)
+Other Uses Proposed: Retention of adequate car

+parking provision

-SSSI/Site of Importance for Nature Conservation: Adjacent to Site of Importance for Nature building and Kerry Avenue Conservation
+SSSI/Site of Importance for Nature Conservation: Adjacent to Site of Importance for Nature Conservation (borough importance grade II)

-Conservation Importance (borough

-Listed Building/Conservation Area: Adjacent to Stanmore Station locally listed
+Listed Building/Conservation Area: Adjacent to Stanmore Station locally listed building and Kerry Avenue Conservation Area

-- 4.35 The site is suitable for partial residential development with retention of an appropriate amount of station car parking to help meet demand generated by commuters and in connection with major events at Wembley stadium.
+4.23 The site is suitable for partial residential development with retention of an appropriate amount of station car parking to help meet demand generated by commuters and in connection with major events at Wembley stadium.
 The housing capacity figure shown is indicative, based on half of the site being redeveloped for housing.
-Any planning application for the redevelopment of the site should be supported by evidence of car parking demand and show how that demand will be met by the re-provision of car parking capacity on the site or elsewhere. - 4.36 There is a significant fall in site levels away from London Road, which bounds the site to the north.
+The actual number of homes to be delivered on the site will be determined by the number of parking spaces to be replaced, the form that the replacement parking takes (such as decked or undercroft car parking), the implications of that form for development viability, and the design and layout of the proposal (including the impact upon the amenities of neighbouring occupiers).
+Any planning application for the redevelopment of the site should be supported by evidence of car parking demand and show how that demand will be met by the re-provision of car parking capacity on the site or elsewhere.

+4.24 There is a significant fall in site levels

+away from London Road, which bounds the site to the north.
 The existing surface car park provides disabled persons' access to Stanmore Station.
-A further objective for the development of the site will therefore be the provision of improved alternative disabled persons' access, both from the principal station building on London Road and from the replacement car parking facility. - 4.37 The site also has potential to contribute to the Borough's Green Grid by forming a footpath between Dalkeith Grove and London Road (as part of strategic green link between Canons Park Stanmore Country Park, providing public access to the adjacent Site of Importance for Nature Conservation).
+A further objective for the development of the site will therefore be the provision of improved alternative disabled persons' access, both from the principal station building on London Road and from the replacement car parking facility.
+As the site is adjacent to London Underground infrastructure, early consultation with Transport for London's infrastructure protection team will be required.

+4.25 The southern boundary of the site is contiguous with the northern boundary of a small, wooded area which forms a part of a Site of Importance for Nature Conservation; the design and layout of development must be sensitive to this nature conservation site.
 The setting of the adjoining Kerry Avenue Conservation Area and locally listed Stanmore Station should also be considered.

-SITE H15: PAXFOLD, ELIZABETH GARDENS, STANMORE, HA7 4UG
+SITE H11: PAXFOLD, ELIZABETH GARDENS, STANMORE, HA7 4UG

-Existing Use: Sheltered Accommodation and Open Space
+Sheltered Accommodation and Open Space

-Number of Homes: Replacement sheltered housing (capacity to be determined)
+Number of Homes: Replacement sheltered housing

+(capacity to be determined)

-Other Uses Proposed: Reconfigured open space (if appropriate)
+Reconfigured open space (if appropriate)